IMPORTANT SAFETY INFORMATION

 - Neurologic toxicities, including life-threatening reactions, occurred in patients receiving TECARTUS, including concurrently with CRS or after CRS resolution.
 Monitor for neurologic toxicities after treatment with TECARTUS.
 Provide supportive care and/or corticosteroids as needed.

-- TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS Program.
+- TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS.

 CYTOKINE RELEASE SYNDROME (CRS)CRS, including fatal or life-threatening reactions, occurred following treatment with TECARTUS.
 CRS occurred in 91% (75/82) of patients with MCL, including ≥ Grade 3 CRS in 18% of patients.
 Among the patients with MCL who died after receiving TECARTUS, one patient had a fatal CRS event.
 The median time to onset of CRS was 3 days (range: 1 to 13 days) and the median duration of CRS was 10 days (range: 1 to 50 days) for patients with MCL.
 CRS occurred in 92% (72/78) of patients with ALL, including ≥ Grade 3 CRS in 26% of patients.
 Three patients with ALL had ongoing CRS events at the time of death.
 The median time to onset of CRS was 5 days (range: 1 to 12 days) and the median duration of CRS was 8 days (range: 2 to 63 days) for patients with ALL.